-- Allow applicant agencies to forego the 60-day referral process to state and local agencies for individual projects prior to NCPC's regular 35-day review period; - Result in favorable assessments of projects in NCPC's Federal Capital Improvement Program, which is used by the Office of Management and Budget to prepare the President's annual budget; - Reduce the amount of information needed to review specific projects since the more contextual information is already included in the up-to-date master plan for the federal property.
+- Serve as a valuable planning tool for applicants, NCPC, and state and local jurisdictions. - Allow applicant agencies to forego the 60-day referral process to state and local agencies for individual projects prior to NCPC's regular 35-day review period; - Result in favorable assessments of projects in NCPC's Federal Capital Improvement Program, which is used by the Office of Management and Budget to prepare the President's annual budget; - Reduce the amount of information needed to review specific projects since the more contextual information is already included in the up-to-date master plan for the federal property.